nyuvis/patient-viz/feature_extraction/extract.md

 [in the specification](../spec.md).
 Additionally, if a tagged cohort (as returned by `./merge.py`) is used there are two more columns `outcome` (`1` indicates a case) and `test` (`1` indicates that this patient is used for model verification).
-The script needs to be run from this folder.
+Normally, you want to define patient cohorts first and then extract features as mentioned in the chapters below (Note: all commands in this file need to be run from this folder).
+However, if you really want to create feature vectors for all patients you can run the following command:

 ```bash
 $ ./extract.py -w cohort.txt --age-time 20100101 --to 20100101 -o output.csv -f ../format.json -c ../config.txt -- ../cms